Clara of Brunswick-Wolfenbüttel: Duchess of Brunswick-Grubenhagen

 Clara married on 1 July 1560 in Wolfenbüttel with her cousin Duke Philip II of Brunswick-Grubenhagen (1533–1596).
 As dowry, her father gave her 20 000 guilders and half the jurisdiction and castle of Westerhof.
 The marriage remained childless.
 After their marriage, the couple moved to Katlenburg Castle and converted it to a Renaissance château.
-Clara was responsible for the installation of numerous pharmacies and destileries.
+Clara was responsible for the installation of numerous pharmacies and distilleries.
 She also designed the interior of the newly built church in Rotenkirchen.

 When Clara's brother Julius inherited Wolfenbüttel in 1568, he also took possession of Westerhof.
 Clara sued him before the Aulic Council, but in 1580, Philip confirmed Juilius's ownership.
 Clara then sued Julius over the inheritance of her sister Margaret.
 The Aulic Council created an imperial commission to look into the matter.
 Julius, however, rejected the commission and filed a complaint at the Diet of Augsburg of 1582 about the illegal practices of his sister.

 Clara and her court moved from Katlenburg Castle to Herzberg Castle.
 She died in 1595, after a long illness.
 The court preacher and superintendent Andreas Georg Leopold delivered her funeral sermon, which was also published in printed form.
 Clara was buried in the Aegidius Church in Osterode am Harz.